Dolce & Gabbana Show Canceled In China After Accusations Of Racism Go Viral

 Ahead of the show, the brand released a three-part video series called “Eating With Chopsticks,” which featured a model eating various Italian foods with chopsticks.
 The videos included a narrator giving instructions to the model in Chinese, such as “don’t attempt to use the chopsticks as knives.”
 A social media firestorm ensued after the release of the videos, with many internet users accusing the designers of publishing demeaning and racist videos that mocked the Chinese culture.

-The videos were eventually taken down from the brand’s Weibo account but remained on their social media accounts.
+The videos were eventually taken down from the brand’s Weibo account but remained on their other social media accounts.
 Furthermore, private Instagram messages with Stefano Gabbana were reportedly leaked by Instagram account Diet Prada, in which the designer is seen blatantly insulting China.

-Messages reading “And from now on in all the interviews that I will do international I will say that the country of [poop emojis] is China” and “China Ignorant Dirty Smelling Mafia” were included in a screenshot of the private conversation.
+Messages reading, “And from now on in all the interviews that I will do international I will say that the country of [poop emojis] is China,” and “China Ignorant Dirty Smelling Mafia” was included in a screenshot of the private conversation.

 View this post on Instagram